me3zaAKAgoat/dtb-legacy/README.md

 - Weeks may be terminated before the 7-day mark is reached
 - When the app has been opened for the first time it should look for the current week hooked to the logged-in user then fetch all the tasks and load them to the UI.
 - When a week is ended the current week id of the user is turned to Null.
+- Statistics page will provide:
+  - graph showing the progress through the weeks.
+  - way to access frozen state (read-only) of older weeks.
+  - emotional/mental well-being graph pulled from stamp maker at end of week.
+  -

 ## The database structures: